matecat/subfiltering/README.md

 ## Basic Usage

-Once `Filter` class is instantiated you can use the following methods to convert strings from one layer to another one:
+Once an intance of `AbstractFilter` class is instantiated you can use several methods to convert strings from one layer to another one.

+### MateCatFilter methods

 - `fromLayer0ToLayer2`
 - `fromLayer1ToLayer2`